 Fungal scalp infections can also be a challenging problem in some children.

 Think of fungal scalp infection as well when faced with an itchy scalp, loss of hair in patches or some soreness and inflammation.
-In some cases, the infection can lead to permanent hair loss if not treated correctly.
+The infection can sometimes lead to permanent hair loss if not treated correctly.

-Frequently wet and damp hair or cuts to the scalp can give fungi access to the tissue underneath allowing infection we know as scalp ringworm
+Frequently wet and damp hair or cuts to the scalp can give fungi access to the tissue underneath, allowing the infection we know as scalp ringworm

-They appear in a similar way to adults but ideally, have your kids seen by a doctor rather than using over-the-counter antifungal treatments.
+They appear similar to adults, but ideally, have your kids seen by a doctor rather than using over-the-counter antifungal treatments.

-Fungal infections can occur anywhere on the body in children just as they do in adults.
+Fungal infections can occur anywhere in the body in children, just as in adults.

 Many skin infections may not require more than 2-3 weeks of treatment, but nail or scalp conditions may require much longer.